Links to vRDC Dashboards

 A service request (SR) system will be available within the vRDC for technical assistance from the CRDCN, and Statistics Canada staff will be available by email or in-person in the RDC.

-The base VM will be a Windows 10 desktop with 32 GB of RAM and four 2.25 GHz processors.
-Each processor has 4 cores, for a total of 16 cores.
-From a capability perspective, the machine will be roughly equivalent to a 10th gen i9 or 11th gen i7 for multicore processing.
-Each VM will have 150 GB of flash-based storage for applications and temporary files.
+The base setup is 2 virtual machines, each with 16Gb of RAM and 8 cores at 2.25 GHz, to be shared amongst all researchers on the project.
+Each machine will be roughly equivalent to a 10th gen i9 or 11th gen i7 for multicore processing, and will have 150 GB of flash-based storage for applications and temporary files.

 How to Join the Network